danbz/aesthetic-programming/source/10-MachineUnlearning/Readme.md

 Let's start with a closer examination of and reflection on the ELIZA chatbot by using the test application produced by Norbert Landsteiner in 2005:

 ![10_2](ch10_5.png){: .medium}
-:   *Figure 10.2: A screenshot of the ELIZA Terminal (2005) on a web browser, implemented by Norbert Landsteiner*
+:   *Figure 10.2: A screenshot of the ELIZA Terminal (2005) on a web browser, implemented by Norbert Landsteiner.
+Courtesy of the designer*

 Tasks: